Stevia: Nature's Low Glycemic Gift to Civilization

 Aside from being one of the safest natural compounds on the planet, Stevia just makes healthy sense.
 Even in massive amounts, it remains non-toxic, has next to no calories and doesn't promote tooth decay.
 With its non-bitter aftertaste, even kitchens from every corner of the globe are beginning to discover what a wonderful supplement stevia can truly be.
 And unlike many of the earliest users, you won't have to scour the sweltering jungles of South America to find it.

 Health Disclaimer.
-Copyright ©2005-2019.
+Copyright ©2005-2021.
+First published April 2005, last updated June 2021.
 Content provided by NOW Foods.
 Published with permission.
 Jayson Kroner is a health and fitness journalist, a certified sports nutritionist, and co-author of the book '7-Syndrome Healing'.